ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 bio.deviceSubId  - a specific device sub Id.
 Should be set to 0 if we don't know any specific device sub Id.

 bio.previousHash - For the first capture the previousHash is hash of empty utf8 string.
-From the second capture the first captures hash is used as input.
+From the second capture the previous captures hash (as hex encoded) is used as input.
 This is used to chain all the captures across modalities so all captures have happened for the same transaction and during the same time period.

 customOpts - If in case the device vendor has additional parameters that they can take and act accordingly then those values can be sent by the application developers to the device service.
 ```